What is a family day?

 For each prayer station we include:

-The Reconciliation Family Day resources are NOW AVAILABLE and can be purchased online here.
+The Reconciliation Family Day resources are NOW AVAILABLE and can be purchased online by clicking the button below.

 Advent Family Day